Al-Nusra Front: Name

-From 2012 to 2013, al-Nusra Front's full name was the "Victory Front for the People of the Levant by the Mujahideen of the Levant on the Fields of Jihad" (جبهة النصرة لأهل الشام من مجاهدين الشام في ساحات الجهاد).
+From 2012 to 2013, Al-Nusra Front's full name was the "Support Front for the People of the Levant by the Mujahideen of the Levant on the Fields of Jihad" (جبهة النصرة لأهل الشام من مجاهدين الشام في ساحات الجهاد).

 Ideology

-The al-Nusra Front was estimated to be primarily made up of Syrian jihadists.
-Its goals were to overthrow Bashar al-Assad's government in Syria and to create an Islamic emirate under sharia law, with an emphasis from an early stage on focusing on the "near enemy" of the Syrian regime rather than on global jihad.
-Syrian members of the group claimed that they are fighting only the Assad regime and would not attack Western states; while the official policy of the group was to regard the United States and Israel as enemies of Islam, and to warn against Western intervention in Syria, al-Nusra Front leader Julani stated that "We are only here to accomplish one mission, to fight the regime and its agents on the ground, including Hezbollah and others".
-In early 2014, Sami al-Oraydi, a top sharia official in the group, acknowledged that it is influenced by the teachings of al-Qaeda member Abu Musab al-Suri.
+Al-Nusra Front was estimated to be primarily made up of Syrian jihadists.
+Its goals were to overthrow Bashar al-Assad's government in Syria and to create an Islamic emirate ruled by Sharia, with an emphasis from an early stage on focusing on the "near enemy" of the Syrian regime rather than on global jihad.
+Syrian members of the group claimed that they are fighting only the Assad regime and would not attack Western states; while the official policy of the group was to regard the United States and Israel as enemies of Islam, and to warn against Western intervention in Syria, Al-Nusra Front leader Abu Mohammad al-Julani stated that "We are only here to accomplish one mission, to fight the regime and its agents on the ground, including Hezbollah and others".
+In early 2014, Sami al-Oraydi, a top sharia official in the group, acknowledged that it is influenced by the teachings of Al-Qaeda member Abu Musab al-Suri.
 The strategies derived from Abu Musab's guidelines included providing services to people, avoiding being seen as extremists, maintaining strong relationships with local communities and other fighting groups, and putting the focus on fighting the government.

-The tactics of al-Nusra Front differed markedly from those of rival jihadist group ISIL; whereas ISIL has alienated local populations by demanding their allegiance and carrying out beheadings, al-Nusra Front cooperated with other militant groups and declined to impose sharia law where there has been opposition.
-Analysts have noted this could have given the al-Nusra Front a greater long-term advantage.
+The tactics of Al-Nusra Front differed markedly from those of its rival jihadist group ISIL; whereas ISIL has alienated local populations by demanding their allegiance and carrying out beheadings, Al-Nusra Front cooperated with other militant groups and declined to impose the sharia where there has been opposition.
+Analysts have noted this could have given the Al-Nusra Front a greater long-term advantage.

-In early 2015, al-Qaeda leader Ayman al-Zawahiri instructed al-Nusra Front leader Julani to pursue the following five goals:
+In early 2015, Al-Qaeda leader Ayman al-Zawahiri instructed Al-Nusra Front leader Al-Julani to pursue the following five goals: